-3. The Welsh HEIs sector and the Welsh economy
+3. The Northern Irish HEIs sector and the Northern Irish economy

-In this section we draw on the HEI-disaggregated Input-Output table and some of the data sources used in its construction to describe the characteristics of the HEIs sector within the context of the Welsh economy.
-Although the table was constructed at a 94 sector level of aggregation it is presented in a condensed 12-sector format below to simplify the presentation.
+In this section we draw on the HEI-disaggregated Input-Output table and some of the data sources used in its construction to describe the characteristics of the HEIs sector within the context of the Northern Irish economy.
+Although the table was constructed at a 127 sector level of aggregation it is presented in a condensed 12-sector format below to simplify the presentation.
 We explain how we compute the multipliers reported in this section of the paper in an Appendix.

-Based on the HEI disaggregated IO-table we can obtain the broad characteristics of Welsh HEIs.
-Their relatively small type I multipliers reflect the fact that HEIs do not source much intermediate inputs locally, or indeed elsewhere as their import propensity is also low (12.9%).
-Of the 12 sectors shown in the table below HEIs exhibit the highest Type II multiplier indicating that local wages form a bigger share of expenditure than in other sectors.
+Based on the HEI disaggregated IO-table we can obtain the broad characteristics of Northern Irish HEIs.
+Their relatively small type-I multipliers reflect the fact that HEIs do not source much intermediate inputs locally, or indeed elsewhere as their import propensity is also low (12.9%).
+Of the 12 sectors shown in the table below HEIs exhibit the second highest Type-II multiplier.
+Overall the sectors in Northern Ireland represent relatively high Type-II multipliers compared to similar sectors in Scotland and Wales.